This article is part of a larger series on VoIP.

-Although Phone.com works well for small businesses, as your company grows, other solutions offering UCaaS or call center features may be a better fit.
+Although Phone.com works well for small businesses, as your company grows, phone.com alternatives offering unified communications as a service (UCaaS) or call center features may be a better fit.
 In addition, if you’re a solopreneur, you may prefer a free business phone number app, such as Google Voice.
 Consider your options and take advantage of free trials to determine the best service for your company.

 Best for: Small teams on a budget looking for a virtual number provider to extend its business phone system through extensions at a flat fee rather than a per-user cost

 Best for: Companies wanting toll-free minutes with their subscriptions or professional voice recordings to greet callers